-Kits are chosen at random from the pool of eligible kits (with lower numbered kit blocks preferred) to reduce the chance of treatment information being gleaned from the order in which kits are used.
+Kits are chosen at random from the pool of eligible kits (with earlier expiry and lower numbered kit blocks preferred) to reduce the chance of treatment information being gleaned from the order in which kits are used.
 Note this means that kits are not allocated in sequence number order.